 The average lifespan of a tweet can be an hour – tops.
 The lifespan of a Facebook post can be up to a day.
 The same applies to Instagram.

-But on Pinterest your pin can get a life of its own and live on for years.
-That’s the power of Pinterest and that’s why it’s essential for you to use Pinterest to get traffic to your blog.
+But on Pinterest, your pins are forever, yo!
+That’s the power of Pinterest and that’s why it’s essential for you to use Pinterest to get traffic to your new blog.

 Is Pinterest For Everyone?